touyou/SmallLight/docs/operations-guide.md

 - When notifications are required, launch from the app bundle (not `swift run`) and approve the notification prompt.

 ## Daily Usage
-- Hold the configured modifier chord (default: ⌃⌥ L) and hover Finder items:
+- Hold the configured modifier chord (default: Option) and hover Finder items to update the HUD with the resolved absolute path.
+The HUD keeps the latest five entries and offers a one-click copy plus `⌘C` shortcut when focused.
-  - Folders compress to `<name>.zip`.
-  - Zip archives decompress into sibling directories.
+- When the pointer rests on a `.zip`, FinderOverlayDebugger extracts it with `/usr/bin/ditto` into a sibling directory.
+Existing folders trigger an `_unpacked`, `_unpacked2`, … suffix so nothing is overwritten.
+- Extraction outcomes are mirrored in the HUD: success messages reference the destination folder, while failures include the ditto error so you can retry.
+- Use the menu bar control or `⌃⌥ Space` to focus the HUD, `⌘⌥ H` to toggle visibility, and `⌃⌥ P` for a manual resolve that bypasses deduplication (helpful when you need to re-run against the same path).
-- Use the menu bar's **Pause/Resume Monitoring** button to temporarily disable or re-enable SmallLight without quitting the app.
+- The hovered cursor indicator confirms the listener is active; pause or resume monitoring from the menu bar when you need to temporarily disable the overlay.
-- The cursor glow indicates SmallLight is listening.
-Menu bar status reflects readiness or errors.
-- Confirmation notifications appear on first use of a path.
-Accept them from Notification Center or the SmallLight menu.
-- After each action, the notification includes an **Undo** button; the same path is available in the menu UI.

 ## Preferences
 Open **Preferences…** from the menu bar item to configure: